-Laser therapy has yielded many positive outcomes for our dental patients.
+Laser therapy has yielded many positive outcomes for our dental patients with periodontal disease.

-After therapy, Jyssica schedules a 6-8 week follow up appointment.
+After therapy, Jyssica schedules a 6-8 week follow up visit.
 At this appointment, she can determine if we reached your goal.
 90% of our patient’s outcomes are successful in treating their gum disease.
-If these results don’t meet your goals we can determine alternate solutions.
+If these results don’t meet your goals, we can determine alternate solutions.
 During this appointment, we also forecast a balance point.

 Periodontal disease is relatable to fitness.
 You cannot expect instant results with just one workout at the gym and one day of eating well.

 Using a laser to treat your bleeding gums and bad breath produces incredible results.

 Some methods can treat in one day or half of the mouth in one visit and the other half the next.
-We live in a fast-paced world where time is a crunch and the idea of instant results is appealing.
-Yet, this is your health and your body we are talking about.
-Your gum disease took the time to develop and a quick fix does not always mean a good outcome.
+We live in a fast-paced world where time is a crunch, and the idea of instant results is appealing.
+This is your health and your body with which we are discussing!
+Your gum disease took the time to develop, and a quick fix does not always mean a good outcome.